Sometimes better health doesn’t come in the form of a pill or new exercise regimen. Sometimes it comes simply from the food put into the body.

 “What we said to her was, ‘You can still eat your hot fries, but instead of sitting down and eating that whole bag, divide it into six portions.
 Then you have one a day.
 That’s portion size and calorie control.”
 The preteen girl agreed to switch out the soda for regular or flavored water, further reducing her daily caloric intake.

-The food pharmacies are allowing Dr. Sherratt’s patients to actually see what making smarter choices looks like in the grocery aisles.
+The food clinics are allowing Dr. Sherratt’s patients to actually see what making smarter choices looks like in the grocery aisles.

 “The way we have to think about weight gain, weight control, is that it’s a chronic medical condition,” Sherratt said.
 “We need education.
 People really don’t understand what they’re supposed to be eating.”